zarf-dev/proposals/0048-schema-update-process/README.md

 proposal will be implemented, this is the place to discuss that.
 -->

+### New Package Compatibility

+Once the latest schema is introduced, the built zarf.yaml file will contain the package definition for itself, as well as all older API versions that are still supported.
+For example, the built zarf.yaml in a v1beta1 package will include the v1beta1 package config and v1alpha1 package config.
+The built zarf.yaml for a v1alpha1 package will only include the v1alpha1 package.
+This is done because older API versions will always be able to convert to newer API versions without data loss, but newer API versions may include fields that are not represented in older API versions.

+A new API version may coincide with packages being incompatible with earlier versions of Zarf, but the logic for determining compatibility will be decoupled from the API version.
+Zarf will introduce a new field `build.VersionRequirements` which will be automatically populated on create, and will error on deploy or remove if the user's version is older than the required version.
+See [#4256](https://github.com/zarf-dev/zarf/issues/4256)

+Package definitions will be separated by the standard YAML `---`.
+Currently, Zarf only checks the first yaml object in the zarf.yaml file.
+To maintain backwards compatibility, API versions will always be placed in ascending order beginning with the v1alpha1 definition.
+Future versions of Zarf will check the API version of each package definition and select the latest version that it understands.

+A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
+This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.

 ### Conversions

 Zarf will need to handle two use cases for conversions.
 The first is library convert functions.
 These functions will provide a path for existing packages to call packager functions after they change accept v1beta1 objects.
 The second is `zarf dev convert` which will provide a simple way for users to convert their zarf.yaml files from one schema version to the next.